Tairāwhiti Museum offers unique learning experiences that complement and enrich the learning that students experience in the classroom setting.

-We offer alternative approaches to achieving curriculum requirements.
-The Ministry of Education contracts the Tairāwhiti Museum to provide Learning Experiences Outside the Classroom (LEOTC) for primary, intermediate and secondary schools in the Tairāwhiti (East Coast region).
+The Ministry of Education contracts the Tairāwhiti Museum to provide an Enriched Local Curriculum (ELC) programme for primary, intermediate and secondary schools in the Tairāwhiti (East Coast region).
 This area spans East Cape in the north to Kotemaori in the south.

 Tairāwhiti Museum Education programmes are linked to the New Zealand Curriculum and connect with the museum’s collections, archives and exhibitions.
 Our aim is to deliver rich learning opportunities that promote a better understanding of our inherent uniqueness, diverse histories, communities and cultures in the Tairawhiti region and beyond.

 Learning pathways are designed to be informative and interactive, with tours and workshops led by teacher trained museum education specialists.
 Talk to us about how programmes can be shaped around your learning focus and adapted to suit your students.